PurdueAF/purdue-af/docs/source/doc-storage.rst

      - Access mode
      - Mounted in Slurm jobs
      - Mounted in k8s Dask workers
-     - Available for users without Purdue account
+     - Writable by users w/o Purdue account
    * - AF home storage
      - ``/home/<username>/``
      - 25 GB
-     - This is JupyterLab's default directory, suitable for storing small files.
-Deleted after 6 months of inactivity unless requested otherwise.
+     - JupyterLab's default directory, suitable for storing small files.
      - Read/write
      - ❌
      - ❌
      - ✅
+   * - Purdue Depot storage
+     - ``/depot/cms/``
+     - up to 1 TB
+     - Best as a working directory for Purdue users, because Depot is mounted to all clusters and Dask workers. **Warning:** avoid writing many files at the same time, as it may slow Depot down for everyone.
+       If your jobs produce large outputs, it is recommended to first save them into ``/tmp/<username>`` at individual workers, and then copy over to EOS using ``xrdcp`` commands.
+     - Read/write for Purdue users, read-only for others
+     - ✅
+     - ✅
+     - ❌
    * - AF work storage
      - ``/work/users/<username>/``
      - 100 GB
+     - Best for collaboration with non-Purdue users and writing outputs from Dask Gateway workers with Kubernetes backend.
-     - Collaborative work; directory is readable by all users by default (permissions can be adjusted); deleted after 6 months of inactivity unless requested otherwise.
+       Readable by all users by default (permissions can be adjusted).
      - Read/write
      - ❌
      - ✅